Layden Chiropractic Cares for Plainville Athletes of All Levels who have Back Pain

 Listen to this PODCAST with Dr. Patricia Estrada on The Back Doctors Podcast with Dr. Michael Johnson.
 Dr. Estrada shares how chiropractic care impacts the collegiate athlete in his/her sport.

-Schedule a Plainville chiropractic appointment for yourself and/or your favorite athlete.
-Chiropractic care may incorporate preventative care with spinal manipulation, supplementation and specific exercise as well as rehabilitative care.
-Layden Chiropractic works hard to get our Plainville athletes off the sideline and back into the game as fast and healthy as possible.
+Schedule a Plainville chiropractic visit for yourself and/or your favorite athlete.
+Chiropractic care may incorporate preventative care with spinal manipulation, supplementation and specific exercise along with rehabilitative care.
+Layden Chiropractic works hard to get our Plainville athletes off the sideline and back into the game as quickly and safely as possible.

 Layden Chiropractic treats athletes of all levels and all ages who have back pain using spinal manipulation, nutrition and specific exercise.